sylvhama/aiueo/README.md

 # aiueO

-It's a Progressive Web App to practice Hirgana and Katana made with Polymer.
+It's a Progressive Web App to practice Hirgana and Katakana made with Polymer.
 * Demo: https://aiueo.shamann.fr/
 * I use iron-ajax to load the JSON containing the characters;
 * I use iron-localstorage to save locally the user progression and his settings;